Alluxio/alluxio/docs/en/Configuring-Alluxio-with-GCS.md

 the bucket, or using an existing one.
 For the purposes of this guide, the GCS bucket name is called `GCS_BUCKET`, and the directory in that bucket is called `GCS_DIRECTORY`.

+If you are new to Google Cloud Storage, please read the GCS [documentations](https://cloud.google.com/storage/docs/overview) first.

 # Configuring Alluxio

 To configure Alluxio to use GCS as its under storage system, modifications to the